hackclub/hackclub/workshops/memory_game/README.md

 createBoard()
 ```

-Press the run button and see the your game board.
+Press the run button and see your game board.

 It looks like this with all the cards turned down (i.e., placeholder images).